SalomePlatform/adao/doc/en/ref_algorithm_LinearLeastSquares.rst

 .. include:: snippets/Header2Algo01.rst

 This algorithm realizes a "Least Squares" linear type estimation of the state of a system.
-It is similar to the :ref:`section_ref_algorithm_Blue`, without its background part.
+It is similar to a :ref:`section_ref_algorithm_Blue`, without its background part.

 This algorithm is always the fastest of all the optimization algorithms of ADAO.
 It is theoretically reserved for observation operator cases which are explicitly linear, even if it sometimes works in "slightly" non-linear cases.
-One can verify the linearity of the observation operator with the help of the :ref:`section_ref_algorithm_LinearityTest`.
+One can verify the linearity of the observation operator with the help of a :ref:`section_ref_algorithm_LinearityTest`.

+This algorithm is naturally written for a single estimate, without any dynamic or iterative notion (there is no need in this case for an incremental evolution operator, nor for an evolution error covariance).
+In ADAO, it can also be used on a succession of observations, placing the estimate in a recursive framework partly similar to a Kalman Filter.
+A standard estimate is made at each observation step on the state predicted by the incremental evolution model.

-In all cases, it is recommanded to prefer at least the :ref:`section_ref_algorithm_Blue`, or the :ref:`section_ref_algorithm_ExtendedBlue` or the :ref:`section_ref_algorithm_3DVAR`.
+In all cases, it is recommanded to prefer at least a :ref:`section_ref_algorithm_Blue`, or a :ref:`section_ref_algorithm_ExtendedBlue` or a :ref:`section_ref_algorithm_3DVAR`.

 .. ------------------------------------ ..